Izzywa/Database/README.md

 However, the plan for proper migration for the application is to create a separate database and copy the data from the existing database.
 But as the course requires the database to be created with the [schema.sql](schema.sql) file, no further action is taken

+For the Django Application to be functionally optimised, it is assumed the information in the following tables is filled:
+- antibiotic_groups
+- sntibiotics
+- synonyms
+- dosage
+- ab_usage
+- countries
+- dial_codes
+- diagnoses

 # Project files
 <details>